U.S. prepared to continue airstrikes against Taliban, top commander says

 Some of the strikes came during “close fighting” between Afghan troops and the Taliban, he said.
 Recent strikes have come at the request of Afghan forces, including to destroy stolen vehicles and artillery, defense officials have said.

-McKenzie reiterated that U.S. airstrikes in support of Afghan forces would cease on Aug.
+McKenzie reiterated that U.S. airstrikes in support of Afghan forces will cease Aug.
 31, when President Biden has said the mission will end and the U.S. withdrawal will be complete.
 The main focus afterward will be logistical support through contractors, such as maintenance for Afghan aircraft.
 Some of them will be airlifted to another country, repaired and flown back to Afghanistan, McKenzie said.

-But McKenzie stopped short of saying he was certain the U.S. would not strike Taliban targets in support of embattled Afghan troops.
-There will be a high bar for airstrikes after the deadline, he has said: Militants planning terrorist attacks on the U.S. homeland or against allies.
+But McKenzie stopped short of saying he was certain the United States would not strike Taliban targets in support of embattled Afghan troops.
+There will be a high bar for airstrikes after the deadline, he has said: militants planning terrorist attacks on the U.S. homeland or against allies.

 “We spent a lot of time training” Afghan forces, McKenzie said.
 “Now is their moment.”